Markov traces on degenerate cyclotomic Hecke algebras: Normalized Markov traces

 For $j=1, \ldots, n-1$, we have

 where the first equality and last one follow by using Theorem~\ref{Them:Markov}~(m3).
-On the other hand, if $j=n$ then the second equality follows directly by applying Lemma~\ref{Lemm:xs_nys_n}. \end{proof}
+For $j=n$, the second equality follows directly by applying Lemma~\ref{Lemm:xs_nys_n}. \end{proof}

-\begin{lemma} For any $h_{n}\in H_{n}(\bu)$ and $1\leq i<n$, \end{lemma} \begin{proof}Clearly Lemma~\ref{Lemm:xs_nys_n} implies the first equality.
-Note that the second equality holds for $n=1$.
-Assume that the equality holds for $n\geq 1$.
+\begin{lemma} For $h_{n}\in H_{n}(\boldsymbol{u})$ and $1\leq i\leq n-1$, \end{lemma} \begin{proof}Clearly Lemma~\ref{Lemm:xs_nys_n} implies the first equality and the second equality holds for $n=1$.
+Assume that the second equality holds for $n\geq 1$.
 We show it holds for $n+1$.
-Indeed, by applying rule (M3), we yield
+By applying rule (m3), we obtain

 Thus the proof is completed. \end{proof}